mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 ### Experiment 2: Create an ad-hoc software environment

-One of the most approachable tools I've found for Nix is `nix-shell`.
+One of the most approachable Nix tools I've found is `nix-shell`.
 It lets you create software environments on the fly with any software packages you specify.

 `nix-shell` doesn't affect any other configuration on your system, so you're free to try new tools without the risk of breaking anything else.